Spring Semester Study Abroad

 - Make your acceptance deposit to your accepted program.
 The College will credit your Connecticut College account for the amount of the deposit.
 Your program will send you visa materials and information upon receiving your deposit.

 - Begin researching country-specific student visa instructions and application requirements online.
 Follow all instructions sent by study away programs regarding applying for a student visa and promptly ask questions if you are confused about any part of the visa application process.
-Do not wait until the last minute to schedule visa application meetings with embassies or consulates!
+Do not wait until the last minute to schedule visa application appointments.

 - Purchase your flight.

-- Friday, December 13, 2013: Last day to submit the CC Study Away Waiver and the Study Away Notification Form to the Office of Study Away.
+- Deadline to submit the CC Study Away Waiver and the Study Away Notification Form to the Office of Study Away wil be early December.